CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 By this point, our [initial store assembly is nearly complete](./shopping-cart-1.html).

-The product catalog is built, the shopping cart is in place and we can accept online payments via PayPal.<br/>
+The product catalog is built, the shopping cart is in place and we can accept online payments via PayPal.
 However, almost every eStore will need to configure a few '**adjustments**' before it can finally throw open its (virtual) doors to the world and start doing business.

-These adjustments are elements that affect the final amount payable by the buyer.<br/>
+These adjustments are elements that affect the final amount payable by the buyer.
-Some of them, like **shipping charges** and **taxes**, increase the payable amount while others, like **discounts**, go on to decrease it.<br/>
+Some of them, like **shipping charges** and **taxes**, increase the payable amount while others, like **discounts**, go on to decrease it.
 As to how these adjustments are calculated - that really depends on the specific requirements of the business in question.
 No two businesses are run alike.
 There are simply too many ways people do business to come up with a 'one-size-fits-all' kind of solution acceptable to everybody.

 So what does CouchCart do?
 Well.
-It does nothing!<br/>
+It does nothing!
 Yes, you read that right.
 Rather than trying and falling short (like many others before it), CouchCart's approach is to **make you do the calculations instead, and hand it back the calculated values** to incorporate in the cart.

 The way this works is as follows: while executing, CouchCart looks for a PHP script file named '**cart\_ex.php**' within its own folder (i.e. '_addons/cart_').
 If such a file is found, it delegates the responsibility of calculating discounts, shipping charges and taxes to specific functions expected to be in that file.
 Whatever values are returned by these functions will then be used in the totals calculated for the cart.

-Of course, this means that somebody has to code those functions.<br/>
+Of course, this means that somebody has to code those functions.
-Now, I realize that it would be unreasonable to expect designers (Couch's primary users) to write all that PHP code by themselves.<br/>
+Now, I realize that it would be unreasonable to expect designers (Couch's primary users) to write all that PHP code by themselves.
-I have, therefore, gone ahead and coded up for them, some of the most common calculation methods used by businesses.<br/>
+I have, therefore, gone ahead and coded up for them, some of the most common calculation methods used by businesses.
 You can find my implementation in a file named '**cart\_ex.example.php**' within the 'addons/cart' folder.
 Rename it to '**cart\_ex.php**'.
 CouchCart will now use the code within it.
 The designer or the shop-owner, now needs only to set certain values with CouchCart's config file to use these calculations.

 Please keep in mind that this is just my implementation of the required calculations.
 As I said, I've tried to cover some of the most common ways of doing them.
-However, it might, or might not, be suitable for your client's business requirements.<br/>
+However, it might, or might not, be suitable for your client's business requirements.
 In case it is not, feel free to tweak, modify heavily or even discard this implementation completely and put in your version tailored to your specific needs.

 If it comes down to having to use your own custom implementation and you are not conversant with PHP, it is likely that you'll require the services of a competent PHP developer.
 In which case, my implementation can at least serve as sample code to guide the developer.
 All the functions are profusely commented for this very purpose. {.success}